cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signatureAlgorithm.
 The 'signatureAlgorithm' field including parameters is encoded as a CBOR int (see {{sigalg}}) or as an array with an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}} optionally followed by the parameters encoded as a CBOR byte string.

 * signatureValue.
 In general, the 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
-For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.
+For natively signed CXXX certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.
 For ECDSA, the encoding of issuerSignatureValue is further optimized as described in {{alg-encoding}}

 The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.